puppetlabs/puppet-docs/source/guides/introduction.markdown

 Resources have attributes called 'properties' which change the way a resource is managed.
-For instance, users have an attribute that specicies whether the home directory should be created.
+For instance, users have an attribute that specifies whether the home directory should be created.

 'Metaparams' are another special kind of attribute, those exist on